-Under Contract and Coming in 4th Quarter 2017
+Under Contract and Coming in June 2018!

 The history of restaurants in the United States is as rich and varied as the ethnicities that populate the nation.
 Beginning in the late nineteenth century, restaurants began to transform from an institution for only the rich or only for special occasions into institutions embodying the middle-class aspirations of consumer choice and variety.
 When combined with America’s growing multiculturalism in the mid-twentieth century, these consumerist aspirations gave rise to a sense of cosmopolitanism that translated into the widespread and continued growth of restaurants serving both homegrown and foreign cuisines.
 Restaurants have become woven into the very fabric American culture: there are almost one million restaurants in the United States—one restaurant for every 314 people residing within the country—and almost sixty percent of Americans dine at a restaurant at least once a week.
 Over thirteen million people are employed by the restaurant industry annually and almost half of all Americans will have worked in a restaurant in their lifetimes.